zongyi-li/zongyi-li.github.io/_posts/2020-10-28-fourier-pde.markdown

 ---
 layout: post
 title: Fourier Neural Operator
-date: 2020-11-02
+date: 2020-12-02
 description: A newly proposed neural operator based on Fourier transformation.
 ---
 >This blog takes about 10 minutes to read.
 >It introduces the Fourier neural operator that solves a family of PDEs from scratch.
->It learns resolution-invariant operator,
+>It the first work that can learn resolution-invariant solution operators on Navier-Stokes equation,
 >achieving state-of-the-art accuracy among all existing deep learning methods and
 >up to 1000x faster than traditional solvers.
 >Also check out the [paper](https://arxiv.org/abs/2010.08895),